 Insight: Le Grand Bornand

-It’s been far too long since we were last in Le Grand Bornand in winter, and as we roll into Le Chinaillon at nightfall the heart of the village is covered by a thick blanket of fresh snow.
+As we roll into Le Chinaillon at nightfall the heart of the village is covered by a thick blanket of fresh snow and we reflect on how long it’s been since we were last in Le Grand Bornand in winter.
 It’s already good to be back and the timing is perfect, with further falls forecast overnight.
 Sure enough, next morning we awake to find snow-ploughs hard at work keeping things moving, and piste-groomers, heading back after what was clearly a long night.
 As the last snowflakes swirl and sting in the breeze we walk down to the La Floria chair-lift and are soon heading up to a distinctly chilly 1800m.
 When we get there the sun is hanging in a crystal clear sky, encouraging us to set our sights on the furthest point we can see: the 1869m Tête des Annes.

 Taking in the views